 How to meet new friends online in your area

 Now despite the fact that covid has pretty much ruined life for everyone around the world, there’s still a wee bit of hope.
-You can still meet new friends online in your area.
+You can still meet people in online groups in your area.
 It’s easy to search and find groups on Facebook for women over 50 in your area (or any age really).

-With that little piece of info, you can most certainly meet new friends online in your area.
+With that little piece of info, you can most certainly meet new friends in online groups.

 How to meet new friends in your area

-So let’s say you aren’t on Facebook or too tech savvy and you still are struggling to meet new friends in your area.
+So let’s say you aren’t on Facebook, or you aren’t too tech-savvy, and you still are struggling to meet new friends in your area.
 Let me share a funny story with you.

 Being a middle-aged woman with no friends can be lonely